-S2 - S4 homework is usually an evaluation of contributions in class.
-You can help your child by encouraging them to express their thoughts and feelings about their own ideas in drama and by engaging in dialogue with them about what they are learning i.e. concentration, listening skills, devising, directing.
+S3 - S4 homework is usually an evaluation of contributions in class.
+You can help your child by encouraging them to express their thoughts and feelings about their own ideas in drama and by engaging in dialogue with them about what they are learning i.e. sound, devising, directing and stage lighting.